 Key management mechanisms for MSRP, as used in this specification, are described in clause 6.2.

+6.1.X Media security mechanisms for IMS data channel

+In this specification, integrity and confidentiality protection for IMS data channel means protection for IMS traffic using UDP, protected by DTLS, carrying SCTP streams, as defined by RFC 8831 [SS], RFC 8841 [XX], and RFC 8842 [YY].

+Key management mechanisms for IMS data channel, as used in this specification, are described in clause 6.2.

 6.2 Key management mechanisms for media protection

 6.2.1 Key management mechanisms for e2ae protection